-When you look at your leadership reflection in the mirror each morning, whmirror_catat do you see?
+When you look at your leadership reflection in the mirror each morning, what do you see?
 Do you like what you see?
 I don’t mean are you perfect, and I don’t mean have you always made the right decisions.
 What I do mean is mean do you see someone who has overcome many obstacles to become who you are today and someone who is capable of accomplishing greatness?

 That is an accurate reflection of all leaders and a positive leadership self-image.
 Heading out the door each day with that thought to guide you will lead you to greatness.